graphql-js/graphene/ARCHITECTURE.md

 ## Incremental adoption

-For us is very important that GraphQL developers that already have their schemas defined with GraphQL-js can adopt Graphene in a incremental way.
-That means, without then need of rewriting everything at once, but slowly moving their types into more easy-to-read Graphene types.
+For us is very important that GraphQL developers can adopt Graphene in a incremental way.

 Because of that, Graphene-JS has **full interoperability** with GraphQL types.